 In practice, the analysis of this counterfeit is very close to the analysis that we would do if we were to analyze the novelty of the claim with respect to the object under consideration.

-Section 1.2.
-Exception to principle: an addition contrary to the purpose of the invention
+Exception to the principle: an addition going against the aim of the invention

 Be careful, however, that an object reproducing all the features of the claim, but possessing additional features contrary to the object of the invention, will not be considered as counterfeit (eg adding an expensive coin to a coin). device knowing that the object of the invention is to reduce costs, Court of Appeal of Paris, Pole 5, 1st ch., October 2, 2013; Filmop c.
 Dit et al): personally I find this reasoning wrong, but it is held by the French courts.